We help you choose between these two wearable giants

 GPS tracked workouts

-Fitbit’s smartwatches and fitness trackers offer dedicated modes for the likes of running and cycling and more basic workout modes.
-Those devices that are fit for the water, only track activity in the pool.
+Fitbit’s smartwatches and fitness trackers offer dedicated modes for the likes of running and cycling, and more basic workout modes.
+Those devices that are fit for the water only track activity in the pool.
 Where GPS isn’t available, it’ll use motion sensors to track metrics like distance, which is never going to be as reliable as GPS.

 Winner: Amazfit

-Fitbit v Amazfit: Verdict
+Fitbit vs. Amazfit: Verdict

 Why choose Fitbit?

-You choose Fitbit over Amazfit for the simple fact that it currently offers more as an ecosystem.
-It does the fitness tracking well and compared to Amazfit, does a better job on the smartwatch front too.
-It’s got apps, payments, watch faces, and improving music features too.
+You might want to choose Fitbit over Amazfit for the simple fact of a solid ecosystem.
+Fitbit excels in integrated Google services like Google Wallet or YouTube.
+It does the fitness tracking well and, compared to Amazfit, does a better job on the smartwatch front too.
+It’s got apps, payments, watch faces, and other improving features despite the recent struggles.

 Its devices are really easy to use as well.
-It generally just works and it’s most user-friendly for a wider range of ages.
+It generally just works, and it’s most user-friendly for a wider range of ages.
 There are trackers for kids as well as people who want something a bit more capable in the smartwatch and fitness tracking department.
 It offers good sports tracking, though there’s room for improvement.

 Why choose Amazfit?